Neutron Stars in Scalar Torsion Theories with Nonminimal Coupling: Introduction

-The layout of this paper is organized as follows.
-In section (\ref{sec_scalar_torsion}) we set up the stage of our work by presenting the general formalism and the field equations of the scalar torsion theories $ F(T,\phi,X) $ then we briefly discuss the notions of axial symmetry in teleparallel gravity.
-In section (\ref{sec_static}), we derive the general modified TOV equations for static case as well as the initial conditions and the asymptotic behavior of the metric functions and the scalar field.
-The (\ref{sec_profiles}) is devoted to display our numerical results and the mass-radius graphs of the star.
-Finally in (\ref{sec_rotation}) we explore the Hartle-Thorne formalism of slowly rotating NS and illustrate the relation between the moment of inertia and the mass of the star.
+The paper is organized as follows.
+In Sec. \ref{sec_scalar_torsion}, we establish the groundwork by presenting the general formalism and field equations of TST theories described by a Lagrangian density of the form $F(T,\phi,X)$, and we discuss the notion of axial symmetry in teleparallel gravity.
+In Sec. \ref{sec_static}, we derive the TOV equations of hydrostatic equilibrium, along with the initial conditions at the core of the NS, and examine the asymptotic behavior of metric functions, mass, pressure, and scalar field at radial infinity.
+In Sec. \ref{sec_rotation}, we explore the Hartle-Thorne formalism for slowly rotating NS.
+In Sec. \ref{sec_profiles}, we discuss the observational consequences of TST theories with non-minimal coupling and compare them with standard results from GR.
+Conclusions are provided in Sec. \ref{sec_conclusion}.

-\section{Scalar Torsion Theories}
+\section{Scalar torsion theories}